 Dave was born and raised on a dairy farm so witnessed first hand the plight of the animals and whilst he always questioned his surroundings he was forced to ‘man up’.
 As an adult he became vegetarian and then vegan and now is a full time volunteer at FRIEND and an environmental and vegan activist.

 James - full time volunteer

 James is a personal trainer, coach and aspiring blogger.
 Along with helping care for the animals he also spends a lot his time cooking for the team and building things for the sanctuary.
 He is passionate about helping create a self sustainable, off-grid sanctuary that is also a place to educate and support the community, lead by example, and be part of the solution.

 Lee is also a committed vegan whose skills in the business world has been a great help to FRIEND.
 He was mostly responsible for helping FRIEND become a registered charity.
 Lee also comes to help with building projects, like constructing animal shelters.

-Janice has been a yoga teacher for 17 years and runs a body positive yoga studio in East London.
-She has been vegetarian since childhood and later became vegan for the animals, loves animals and is driven towards dedicating more and more time and energy to the sanctuary to help support the animals and for vegan outreach
+Janice has been a yoga teacher for 17 years and runs a yoga studio in East London.
+She has been vegetarian since childhood and later became vegan for the animals, loves animals and is driven towards dedicating more and more time and energy to the sanctuary.
+She helps out with admin, fundraising and social media.

 Marion was born in New Cross, South London in 1958 and moved to Kent as a very young girl where she spent the remainder of her days.
 The house she lived in backed onto a beautiful fruit orchard, which in years to come became our sanctuary.